info@zebramassagechairs.com

 As described briefly above, airbags are pockets that inflate and deflate with air.
 They squeeze, compress, knead and swing the body from side to side.
 They loosen muscle tension and push the muscles deeper into the rollers to generate a firmer massage.

 Massage chairs can come with anywhere from a dozen to 100 airbags.
-Airbags can be placed inside the seat, on the sides of the chair, in the foot ottoman, the backrest, and even in the head/neck area like Ji Zero Wall Heated L-Track model.
+Airbags can be placed inside the seat, on the sides of the chair, in the foot ottoman, the backrest, and even in the head/neck area like Daiwa Supreme Massage Chair model.

 A trap some new massage chair buyers fall in is thinking that more airbags is better.
 That is almost always not the case.
 Some of the newer massage chairs we carry have fewer airbags than older models because newer technology allows the airbags to cover more surface area without sacrificing the key areas they still massage.